 1 Week Before

 Finalize your guest list based on RSVPs.
-Let your caterer and baker know your final guest count and if you will need to adjust your order size.
-Plan on how many extra tables and chairs you'll need and where to place them.
+Let your caterer and baker know your final guest count and if you need to adjust your order size.
+Plan how many extra tables and chairs you need and where to place them.

 Put final touches on decor.
 Create photo boards or a slideshow.
 Ask your grad to help you with a playlist for the big day.